 Nominators should be in a position that allows them to evaluate their candidate's leadership profile and character traits.
 They cannot be a candidate's family member, a Marshall Memorial Fellowship selection committee member, host or selection partners, or the German Marshall Fund’s staff member.
 If such nominations are not attainable, please apply by self-nomination.

 Nominators may only nominate one candidate each year, may nominate a candidate from a country other than their own, and may compete for the fellowship themselves in a year other than the one they nominated someone.

 Please direct all questions to firstname.lastname@example.org

-Upon review of nominations, eligible candidates will be invited to submit an online application by a set date.
+The German Marshall Fund of the United States (GMF) will invite all candidates - those who are nominated and those who are applying directly - to submit their applications by a set date.
 The application includes a form, short answer questions, three essay questions, a resume/CV, and two letters of recommendation, and the nomination form.
 Candidates should not ask for a letter of recommendation from their nominator or a family member, and applicants should not submit letters of recommendations for other applicants.
 If a candidate meets the eligibility factors but does not have a nominator, the candidate may instead submit the application form and check the self-nomination box.